nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![ValidatorClassUML](diagrams/ValidatorClassUML.png)

 The validator has a series of methods to ensure that the parameters entered are correct.
-It throws a `HalpmiException` if the parameters entered are invalid.
+It throws a `HalpmiException` if the parameters and/or number of parameters entered are invalid.
 For example, validateAddPatient validates the parameter of `add patient` command, ensuring each parameter is in correct format.
 Please refer to the below sequence diagram for a clearer understanding.